edgedb/easy-edgedb/chapter8/index.md

   multi link crew -> Crewman;
 }
 ```

+With these changes done, let's do another migration!

 Now to insert the sailors we just give them each a name and choose a rank from the enum: